 Your management style can have a lot to do with your success in running a food truck business.
-While people can debate all day long about which is the best management style to use in different situations, one thing people will agree on, if you get it right (or wrong) it can have a big effect on the success of your mobile empire.
+People can debate all day long about which is the best management style to use in different situations.
+One thing people will agree on, if you get it right (or wrong) it can have a big effect on the success of your mobile empire.

 There are a variety of management styles, and most effective owners use a combination of styles to handle different situations.
 A firm approach might work in one situation while different circumstances may be better handled with a softer approach.
 It largely depends on you and your personality.

 It is when owners spend too much time at either extreme of the management spectrum, micromanagement and laissez-faire management, that problems can start to arise.
 While there may be times where either of these styles can be effective, too much time will lead to difficulties with your staff.

 Finding The Right Management Style For Your Food Truck